jagotu/BACIL/thesis_text/thesis_text.md

 | 8      | 8    | Valid     | Bit vectors of present tables                                                            |
 | 24     | 4*n  | Rows      | Array of n 4-byte unsigned integers indicating the number of rows for each present table |

-Herein lies the first issue: no information about table lengths are present.
+The first issue is that no information about table lengths is present.
 This results in **every single parser implementing the format having to implement the format for every single metadata table**, as skipping a table requires knowing the byte length of its rows.
-This completely prohibits an iterative developement cycle, adding support for only the necessary tables.
-For example, to implement an utility that only outputs names of all the types available in the component, while only data from the TypeDef table is necessary, all 38 tables defined in ECMA-335 must be implemented.
+This completely prohibits an iterative development cycle that adds support for only the necessary tables.
+For example, to implement a utility that only outputs names of all the types available in the component, while only data from the TypeDef table is necessary, all 38 tables defined in ECMA-335 must be implemented.
 The BACIL implementation described here only accesses 11 of these tables.

 The second caveat comes in _II.22 Metadata logical format: tables_ and _II.24.2.6 #~ stream_: